gentooza/piResiduos/README.md

 Version 0.2 is intended to work under Ubuntu GNU/Linux 16.04 -QT4 version of pvbrowser- Version 0.3, the currently active main branch, is developed for working under Ubuntu GNU/Linux 22.04 using QT5 and the last pvbrowser version.

-## remote database connection and web administration page
+## Remote database connection and web administration page

 pixResiduos is developed for working with a central remote MySQL database in mind, you'll need a VPS and it's connections for tunneling the database (SSH) and being able to syncronize, update, share, etc.